ariadnext/React-Native-SmartSDK/react-idcheckio/README.md

 ```
  - Add `use_frameworks!` before the `use_native_modules!`

-2. Retrieve the sdk using `pod install`
+2. Retrieve the sdk using `pod install --repo-update`
-- ⚠️⚠️  &nbsp; You will need to have git lfs installed and configured before using this command.
+- ⚠️⚠️  &nbsp; You will need to have a .netrc file configurated with our credentials.
 Check the official documentation for more informations. &nbsp;⚠️⚠️

 3. Add the licence file to your ios project.

 4. In your project, open the `*.plist` file and the two following entries :
 - "Privacy - Camera Usage Description" : "Camera is being used to scan documents"
-- "Privacy - Microphone Usage Description" : "Microphone is being used to record users speech during liveness session"

 #### Android